 In the Inspector window, ensure that the Camera’s Occlusion Culling property is enabled.

 In the bottom right hand corner of the Inspector window, press the Bake button.
 Unity generates the occlusion culling data, saves the data as an asset in your Project, and links the asset with the current Scene(s).

 Ensure that the Occlusion Culling window and the Scene viewAn interactive view into the world you are creating.
 You use the Scene View to select and position scenery, characters, cameras, lights, and all other types of Game Object.
 More info See in Glossary are both visible.
 When the Occlusion Culling window is visible, Unity displays occlusion culling data and the Occlusion Culling popup in the Scene view.

 Move the Camera around, and observe the Scene view.
 You should see GameObjects disappear from view when the Camera cannot see them, due to either frustum culling or occlusion culling.

 If required, tweak the bake settings in the Bake tab of the Occlusion Culling window, and repeat the baking process.

-If you are using the Built-in Render Pipeline, you can use the Overdraw_ Scene View Mode to see the amount of overdraw that is occuring, and the Stats panel in the Game view to see the number of triangles, verts, and batches that Unity is renderingThe process of drawing graphics to the screen (or to a render texture).
-By default, the main camera in Unity renders its view to the screen.
-More info See in Glossary.
+If you are using the Built-in Render PipelineA series of operations that take the contents of a Scene, and displays them on a screen.
+Unity lets you choose from pre-built render pipelines, or write your own.
+More info See in Glossary, you can use the Overdraw_ Scene View Mode to see the amount of overdraw that is occuring, and the Stats panel in the Game view to see the number of triangles, verts, and batches that Unity is rendering.